The limit and boundary characteristic classes in Borel-Moore motivic homology: Introduction

+Compared to Aluffi's construction which assumes the existence of weak factorizations (which is known in characteristic $0$ by \cite{AKMW}), we only need a weaker version of resolution of singularities (by blow-ups or by alterations, see~\ref{num:RS}).
+Indeed, this assumption is used to prove the K\"unneth formulas in motivic homotopy (\cite[Thm.
+2.4.6]{JY}), which is enough to define the characteristic class~\eqref{eq:CXintro}.
+In particular, our construction is unconditional with $\mathbb{Z}[1/p]$-coefficients in positive characteristic $p$.
+For a discussion on generalizations to higher dimensional cases, see Remark~\ref{rem:CC}.

-Our main result states that the $0$-dimensional part of Aluffi's pro-CSM class $\widehat{c}^{SM}_0(X)$ is equal to the compactly supported pro-characteristic class of the unit object $\mathbbold{1}_X$: \begin{theorem}[\textrm{see Theorem~\ref{th:A=C}}] For every $k$-scheme $X$, we have
+One of our main results states that the $0$-dimensional part of Aluffi's pro-CSM class $lC^{SM}_0(X)$ is equal to the compactly supported pro-characteristic class of the unit object $\mathbbold{1}_X$: \begin{theorem}[\textrm{see Theorem~\ref{th:A=C}}] For every $k$-scheme $X$, we have

-\end{theorem} The proof uses the properties of the class $\widehat{C}^{\mathrm{c}}_X(\mathbb{F})$, as well as the computation of the Chern classes of the sheaf of differentials with logarithmic poles as in the proof of \cite[Thm.
+\end{theorem} The proof uses the properties of the class $lC^{\mathrm{c}}_X(K)$, as well as the computation of the Chern classes of the sheaf of differentials with logarithmic poles as in the proof of \cite[Thm.
 3.1]{Sil}.
-One can also take the spectrum $\mathbb{E}$ in~\eqref{eq:CXintro} to be the Milnor-Witt spectrum (\cite{DF}, see Example~\ref{ex:MW}), in which case the pro-characteristic class $\widehat{C}^{\mathrm{c}}_X(\mathbbold{1}_X)$ gives a quadratic refinement of the class $\widehat{c}^{SM}_0(X)$, see~\ref{num:MW}.
+One can also take the spectrum $\mathbb{E}$ in~\eqref{eq:CXintro} to be the Milnor-Witt spectrum (\cite{DF}, see Example~\ref{ex:MW}), in which case the pro-characteristic class $lC^{\mathrm{c}}_X(\mathbbold{1}_X)$ gives a quadratic refinement of the class $lC^{SM}_0(X)$, see~\ref{num:MW}.

-Note that in a recent work (\cite{Azo}), Azouri gives independently a construction of the compactly supported pro-characteristic class $\widehat{C}^{\mathrm{c}}_X(\mathbbold{1}_X)$, with an approach closer to Aluffi's original work.
+Note that in a recent work (\cite{Azo}), Azouri gives independently a construction of the compactly supported pro-characteristic class $lC^{\mathrm{c}}_X(\mathbbold{1}_X)$, with an approach closer to Aluffi's original work.

+Recall that the \emph{Suslin homology} is a homology theory on algebraic varieties analogous to singular homology (see \cite[Prop.
+14.18]{MVW} for a precise statement).
+The zeroth Suslin homology group can be written as

+It is covariant for all $k$-morphisms, and there are maps $H_0^{\operatorname{S}}(X/k)\to lCH_0(X)$ compatible with covariant functoriality on both sides.
+We enhance the $lC^{SM}_0(X)$ to a \emph{homological characteristic class} in the $0$-th Suslin homology group: \begin{theorem}[\textrm{see Theorem~\ref{thm:Constr}}] Let $k$ be a field of characteristic $0$.
+There is a unique natural transformation of functors on $k$-varieties

+which commutes with push-forwards on both sides, and which lifts the class $lC^{SM}_0$. \end{theorem} Note that one cannot expect to lift higher-dimensional parts of the pro-CSM class, see Remark~\ref{rm:higherdim} below.